Washington Rental Lease Agreements

 When is Rent Due?

-Washington state law is silent on the matter of when rent is due.
-The rental contract should therefore state this clearly to avoid misunderstandings.
+Washington law does not require rent to be paid on a certain date/time.
+Instead, the rental contract should clearly state how and when tenants should pay rent to the landlord to avoid misunderstandings.
 There is also no state statute on grace periods.

-- Fire Protection & Evacuation (§ 59.18.060(12)(a)): Landlords must provide written notice to all tenants that lists fire safety and protection information relevant to the rental property.
-This notice must include the fact that the rental dwelling is equipped with a smoke detection device, as is required by state law.
-The written notice must disclose a number of specific matters, as outlined by § 59.18.060(12)(a), except if the rental dwelling is a single-family residence.
+- Fire Protection & Evacuation (§ 59.18.060(12)(a)): Landlords must provide written notice to all tenants that contains fire safety and protection information relevant to the rental.
+The notice must include the fact that the rental dwelling is equipped with a smoke detection device, as is required by state law.
+The written notice must also disclose a number of specific matters, as outlined by § 59.18.060(12)(a), unless the rental is a single-family residence.

 - Lead Paint Disclosure: In cases where a landlord of a rental property constructed before 1978 knows of any lead paint hazards in the property, it is their legal duty to inform tenants of these hazards.
 Landlords are also required to supply tenants with a copy of the pamphlet, Protect Your Family From Lead in Your Home.

-- Mold Information (§ 59.18.060(13)): Landlords are required to give tenants “information provided or approved by the department of health about the health hazards associated with exposure to indoor mold” either in written format individually to each tenant or posited in a conspicuous public location at the rental property.
+- Mold Information (§ 59.18.060(13)): Landlords must provide tenants with information approved by the dept. of health regarding health hazards related to the exposure of indoor mold.
+The information must be in written format and either given to each tenant or posted in a public location at the rental property/premises.

-- Name and Address (§ 59.18.060(15)): The landlord’s name and address should be identified in a statement on the rental agreement or by a notice conspicuously posted on the premises.
-If the landlord lives outside Washington state, the name and address of “a person who resides in the county who is authorized to act as an agent for the purposes of service of notices and process” must be given.
-If no designation is made of such a person, the person the tenant makes rental payments will be deemed an agent in this circumstance.
+- Name and Address (§ 59.18.060(15)): The landlord’s name and address must be included in a section in the rental agreement, or by a notice posted on the rental premises.
+If the landlord doesn’t live in Washington, they must provide the name and address of the person responsible for receiving notices and managing the rental.

-- Nonrefundable Fees (§ 59.18.285): If the landlord should charge any nonrefundable fees, the rental contract must clearly state that these fees are nonrefundable.
+- Nonrefundable Fees (§ 59.18.285): The rental contract must clearly state the fees (if any) that are nonrefundable.

-Returning to Tenant (§ 59.18.280) – It is a state law requirement that the landlord must return the security deposit within either twenty one (21) days after the rental agreement terminates and the tenant’s vacation of the premises, or twenty one (21) days after the landlord learns of the tenant’s abandonment of the rental dwelling.
+Returning to Tenant (§ 59.18.280) – Washington law requires landlords to return security deposits within twenty-one (21) days after the termination of the lease (and the tenant’s moves out of the rental), or twenty-one (21) days after the landlord learns that the tenant(s) abandoned the rental unit.